 Because of its durability, and comparably low maintenance, IPE lumber is becoming a popular choice for outdoor and indoor applications.
 From decking to siding to flooring, ipe wood is widely used for residential and commercial applications.

-Decking is most likely the number one use for Ipe Wood.
+Ipe wood decking is one of the most popular application for this amazing material.
 You could call it a "Gold Standard" for natural hardwood decking.
-Known for their durability, IPE decking boards easily outlast any other hardwood and have a beautiful mahogany or walnut look.
+Known for their durability, ipe decking boards easily outlast any other hardwood and have a beautiful mahogany or walnut look.
 It is excellent for long-lasting residential or commercial usage.

 Residential and commercial siding is another popular use for ipe wood.
 Ipe Siding is one of the most durable siding materials you can buy.
 Because of its natural durability and beauty, ipe siding is often used as a natural element in modern architecture.